Yunbo426/MIM/README.md

+# Memory In Memory

-# Memory In Memory: A Predictive Neural Network for Learning Higher-Order Non-Stationarity from Spatiotemporal Dynamics.
+Memory In Memory is a neural network for video prediction and spatiotemporal modeling.
+This repository is based on the paper [Memory In Memory: A Predictive Neural Network for Learning Higher-Order Non-Stationarity from Spatiotemporal Dynamics](https://arxiv.org/pdf/1811.07490.pdf) to be presented at CVPR 2019.

-You may use this repository to reproduce our work for video prediction and spatiotemporal modeling.

-[Paper link](https://arxiv.org/pdf/1811.07490.pdf).
-This paper has been accepted by CVPR 2019.

 ## Abstract